moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **Data Preparation :** <br/>

 The data was checked thoroughly before creating the vector database.
 Each verse was concatenated with its corresponding surah/ hadith so that while retrieving it can also come up with the name of the surah or hadith book.
 The cleaned data can be found in `data` folder.
+The data preparation process can be found in `notebooks/Quran_Hadith_Semantic_Search.ipynb`.

 ### **Vector Database creation:**